-center website is designed to assist the clinical preceptors with program
+This clinical preceptor website is designed to assist the clinical preceptors (supervisors) with program

-on this site only.
-If you have information you would like added or don't see
+on this website only.
+If you have information you would like added or do not see

 here, please contact us.